DaneWeber/presentations/AgileCoachingApproach/AgileCoachingApproach.md

 <p class="fragment">What do you expect of a coach?</p>

-"A good Scrum Master is always on the verge of being fired." --Ken Schwaber
+"A good Scrum Master is always on the verge of being fired." —Ken Schwaber

 My responsibility is to help improve: